DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 Robots took their jobs.
-Or rather, today, an estimated 75% of the buying and selling of stock is done by high-frequency trading (HFT) algorithms that automatically issue orders, in milliseconds, and respond to one another and to shifting market conditions.[^ch03_2] These developments, combined with the rise of trades in rather complex financial instruments and the global financial crisis that started in 2008, strengthened the image of the financial markets as unpredictable and turbulent.[^ch03_3]
+Or rather, today, an estimated 75% of the buying and selling of stock is done by high-frequency trading (HFT) algorithms that automatically issue orders, in milliseconds, and respond to one another and to shifting market conditions.[^ch03_2] These developments in automated labour, combined with the rise of trades in rather complex financial instruments and the global financial crisis that started in 2008, strengthened the image of the financial markets as unpredictable and turbulent.[^ch03_3]